Is Lent Biblical? Where is Lent in the Bible?

 (In other words, while we can read and benefit greatly from Paul’s letter today, his words weren’t specifically written TO us in the exact situations we face today.)

-In that time, many of the early Christians were Jewish people who were used to following a TON of Jewish law.
+At that time, many of the early Christians were Jewish people who were used to following a TON of Jewish law.
 In fact, pre-Christ, their entire salvation rested on their ability to follow ALLLL these Old Testament rules to the letter.
 If they messed up, it meant being cut off from God and their people.

 As a result, the Jewish people of this time took the laws VERY seriously–and for good reason!